solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) _Silurian Fossils of Girvan_, 1.
 1878-80.

 Brady believed these bodies were allied to the sandy Foraminiferan _Hyperammina vagans_ which consists of a plexus of coiled tubules.
 Nicholson partly adopted this view, but thought it well to place the fossils in a new genus and species, _Girvanella problematica_. _Girvanella_ has since been found in many palaeozoic and mesozoic limestones, and Rhumbler places even certain living Foraminifera in the genus.
-In certain Silurian strata in the Baltic region, thick layers of limestones are mainly composed of masses or "knolls" of _Girvanella_ each perhaps several centimetres in diameter.
+In certain Silurian strata in the Baltic region, thick layers of limestones are mainly composed of masses or "knolls" of _Girvanella_ each perhaps several centimeters in diameter.

 Many and varied opinions have been published in the now considerable literature on this subject. _Girvanella_ has been regarded as Foraminiferan, as masses of worm tubes, as a Blue-Green Alga, as a Sponge, Hydrozoan (Stromatoporoid), as a calcareous alga related to the Codiaceae.
 At the present time, opinion is divided between the calcareous-algal and the Foraminiferal theories.